LearnWithTwoHeads/devops/02-networking/1-general-knowledge.md

 - Faster that tcp, but at risk of data loss between machines
 - DNS, DHCP, ARP are built upon UDP

-In most cases through our lessons we will be concerning ourselves with TCP, since we will see many scenarios of HTTP(s) communication.
+In most cases through our modules we will be concerning ourselves with TCP, since we will see many scenarios of HTTP(s) communication.

 ### Network Ports